bioidiap/bob.pipelines/doc/dask.rst

   2. As a result of 1., the mechanism of :doc:`adaptive deployment <dask:setup/adaptive>` is not able to handle job submissions of two or more queues.

-For this reason the generic SGE laucher was extended to this one :py:class:`bob.pipelines.distributed.sge.SGEMultipleQueuesCluster`.
+For this reason the generic SGE laucher was extended to this one :any:`bob.pipelines.distributed.sge.SGEMultipleQueuesCluster`.
 Next subsections presents some code samples using this launcher in the most common cases you will probably find in your daily job.

 Launching jobs in different SGE queues